School Parent and Family Engagement Policy

 ● Provide assistance to parents of participating children, as appropriate, in understanding topics such as the following:

-o the State’s academic content standards, o the State’s student academic achievement standards, o the State and local academic assessments including alternate assessments, o the requirements of Title I, Part A,
+o the State and local academic assessments including alternate assessments, o the requirements of Title I, Part A,

 PARENT AND FAMILY ENGAGEMENT POLICY 3

-● Educate school personnel, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of the contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
+o how to work with educators to improve the achievement of their children. ● Educate school personnel, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of the contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.

 Parent Academies will provide instruction for parents on standards that are being taught in the classroom and provide the parents with resources to use when helping their child at home.
 Purvis Upper will provide parents with instructional examples created by their child’s teacher.
 These examples will explain what is being taught as well as how it is being taught.
 The Family Guide for Student Success will be printed and provided to parents as a resource.

 Purvis Upper Elementary in carrying out the parent and family engagement requirements of this part, to the extent practicable, shall provide full opportunities, for the participation of parents and family members (including parents and family members with limited English proficiency, parents and family members with disabilities, and parents and family members of migratory children), including providing information and school reports required under section 1111 in a format, and to the extent practicable, in a language such parents understand.